nael94/FasterJS/readme.md

 - Lightweight size < 10kb.
 - Both hash-based and history-mode-based routing system are available.
 - Designed to work with simple kinds of basic, static and small webpages that does not really need an enormous frameworks to do just some staff.
-- A framework lunched today and is being developed everyday, so a lot of new features are on the way.
+- A framework launched today and is being developed everyday, so a lot of new features are on the way.
 It's now just a fresh start.
 - Easy to use (Try it and you'll see!).

 ___